flora-gr/coding-dojo/rendering/README.md

 - Has the example app improved its render performance?

 3) Try applying the same optimizations to one of our own complex widget trees or pages!
+- We don't want to call saveLayer any more than necessary!
+Where do we call it a lot?

 4) Additional resources to explore when you're done:
 - Video on working with devtools: https://www.youtube.com/watch?v=_EYk-E29edo